Wendi L. Siebold

 Ms. Prunella has strong background in data collection and analysis, report development and delivery, and working with diverse populations.
 She has experience reviewing and synthesizing wide nets of community level data, having implemented a Health Impact Assessments in Idaho, a statewide violence prevention policy scan in Florida, and community needs and community readiness assessments in Southeast Alaska.

-Ms. Prunella was born and raised in Southeast Alaska and currently resides in Portland, Oregon.
+Ms. Prunella was born and raised in Southeast Alaska and currently resides in Palmer, Alaska.

 RESEARCH & TECHNICAL ASSISTANCE DIRECTOR,

 SENIOR RESEARCH ASSOCIATE

 Brittany Freitas Murrell, Ph.D., is a Senior Research Associate at Strategic Prevention Solutions.
 Brittany completed her final Ph.D. graduate requirements at the University of Alaska Anchorage in Clinical-Community Psychology, and has worked in counseling, teaching, and evaluative capacities across Alaska.
 She has provided evaluation capacity-building training, program planning and evaluation services, and conducted needs assessments for non-profit and tribal entities.
 As a behavioral health clinician, Brittany has provided individual and group therapy in outpatient and primary care settings.
 She utilizes the dual focus of her training (clinical-community psychology) to produce well-rounded and empirically-grounded research and practice.
 Her training emphasizes the balance of evidence-based and scientifically rigorous practices with real-world context application.